Chuckie Miller

-Charles Elliot "Chuckie" Miller (born May 9, 1965) is a former American football defensive back who played in the National Football League (NFL) for the Indianapolis Colts during the 1988 - 1990 NFL season after being drafted in the 1987 NFL Draft by them in the eighth round with the 200th overall selection.
+Charles Elliot Miller (born May 9, 1965) is an American former professional football defensive back who played in the National Football League (NFL) for the Indianapolis Colts during the 1988 - 1989 NFL season after being drafted in the 1987 NFL draft by them in the eighth round with the 200th overall selection.
 Leonard Russell, 1991 NFL Offensive Rookie Of The Year, is his cousin.
 Donovan Warren is his nephew.
 Miller played high school football at Polytechnic High School in Long Beach, California and college football for the UCLA Bruins football team.